eclipse-tractusx/ssi-authority-schema-registry/docs/api/API_Doc.md

-# Interface Documentation
+# API Documentation

-This document provides information on the interfaces.
-It more or less links you to the relevant sections in other documentations.
+This document provides information on the endpoints.

-## Overview of Data Exchange Interfaces

-The [Building Block View](../architecture/05_building_block_view.md) provides an overview.

 ## OpenAPI Specifications